 QGI ensures that every AI decision is:

-- checked before execution
+- checked before execution (Tier 4)

-- evaluated after execution
+- evaluated between or after execution (Tier 2)

-- resolved if conflicts arise
+- resolved if conflicts arise (meta-governance)

-- recorded for audit and compliance
+- recorded for audit and compliance (Tier 3 & logs)

 This transforms AI governance from a manual process into a continuous, operational system.